mohamedyd/awesome_resources/README.md

 * [Learn GIT branching](https://learngitbranching.js.org/): An interactive website for teaching how to deal with Git repositories.

-* [The Algorithms - Python](https://github.com/TheAlgorithms/Python): All algorithms implemented in Python - for education

 * [HPI tele-TASK](https://www.tele-task.de/): Plenty of unseful courses on different domains provided by Hasso-Plattner Institute.
 You can also find OpenHPI tutorials on [Youtube](https://www.youtube.com/user/xhakil26/playlists).